isomerpages/singapore-customs-cms/_individuals-going-through-customs/Arrivals/duty-free-concession-and-gst-relief.md

 -   Duty-free concessions are granted on liquor products purchased outside Singapore as well as those purchased at Duty-Free Shops (DFS) Singapore.

--   Bona fide crew members are granted duty-free concession on 0.25 litre of spirits and 1 litre of wine or 1 litre of beer.

 -   Duty-free concessions are granted on liquor products for your personal consumption only.
 It is an offence to sell or give them away.

 -   There is no duty-free concession on liquor products for people arriving from Malaysia.

 -   If you are bringing in more than 10 litres of liquor products, a Customs permit would be required for clearance.

 -   Travellers are required to pay the taxes on liquor products exceeding their duty-free concession and on goods carried for or on behalf of other persons.
-More information on the duty rates imposed [here](/businesses/valuation-duties-taxes-and-fees/duties-and-dutiable-goods).
+Please refer to the [duty rates imposed on dutiable goods](/businesses/valuation-duties-taxes-and-fees/duties-and-dutiable-goods) for more information.

 **Cigarettes and Tobacco Products**
 There is no duty-free concession and Goods and Services Tax (GST) relief for cigarettes and tobacco products in Singapore.